Diocese of Norwich, Connecticut: 1800 to 1900

-The construction of the Norwich and Worcester Railroad in the 1830s brought Irish Catholic workers into the region, leading to establishment of the first Catholic population in the area.
+The construction of the Norwich and Worcester Railroad in the 1830s brought Irish Catholic workers into the region, leading to the establishment of the first Catholic population in the area.
+It grew quickly.
+By the 1840s, Bishop Benedict Joseph Fenwick of Boston petitioned the Vatican for a diocese for Connecticut and Rhode Island.

 In 1843, Pope Gregory XVI established the Diocese of Hartford, taking all of Connecticut and Rhode Island from the Diocese of Boston.
 The Norwich area would be under the Diocese of Hartford for the next 100 years.
+The first Catholic parish in Middletown, established in the 1830s to serve Irish immigrants, was Saint John's.
+Its church was completed in 1843.
+It is the oldest parish in the diocese.

 The first Catholic parish in Norwich, St. Mary's, opened in 1845 with 230 members.
-That number would increase to 5,000 by 1854.
+That number increased to 5,000 by 1854.
+In New London, Saint Mary Star of the Sea Parish opened in the 1840s in a storefront.
+In Willimantic, the first parish was St. Joseph's, established in 1859 for Irish immigrants.

-1953 to 2002
+1900 to 2000

+The Xaverian Brothers opened the St. John’s Industrial School, a residential boarding schools for boys, in 1904 in Deep River.
+It later became known as the Mount Saint John School.

 The Diocese of Norwich was created by Pope Pius XII in 1953, taking its territory from the Diocese of Hartford.
-He appointed Reverend Bernard Flanagan from the Diocese of Burlington as the first bishop of Norwich.
+He appointed Bernard Flanagan from the Diocese of Burlington as the first bishop of Norwich.
 During his tenure, Flanagan oversaw the establishment of several secondary schools and parishes within his diocese.

-In 1957, Pius XII transferred Fishers Island in Long Island Sound from the Diocese of Brooklyn to the Diocese of Norwich.
+The Franciscan priest Eusebe Menard founded Holy Apostles Seminary in Cromwell in 1957 to serve older men wanting to enter the priesthood.
+Today it is Holy Apostles College and Seminary.
+That same year, Pius XII transferred Fishers Island, a part of New York State in Long Island Sound, from the Diocese of Brooklyn to the Diocese of Norwich.
 Pope John XXIII named Flanagan as bishop of the Diocese of Worcester in 1959.

-The second bishop of Norwich was Reverend Vincent Hines of the Archdiocese of Hartford, appointed by John XXIII in 1959.
+The second bishop of Norwich was Vincent Hines of Hartford, appointed by John XIII in 1959.
 During his tenure, Hines led a $1 million fundraising campaign for schools in the diocese.
-He built Xavier High School in Middletown, Connecticut, for boys in 1963 and Mercy High School, also in Middletown, for girls in 1965.
-He also named the first religious sister to head a diocesan school system in Connecticut, and established a retirement program for priests.
-Hines retired in 1975.
+He oversaw construction of Xavier High School in Middletown, Connecticut, for boys in 1963 and Mercy High School, also in Middletown, for girls in 1965.
+Hines retired as bishop of Norwich in 1975.

-In 1975, Pope Paul VI appointed Reverend Daniel Reilly of the Diocese of Providence as the third bishop of Norwich.
-He served in Norwich for 19 years, then was appointed in 1994 by Pope John Paul II as bishop of Worcester.
-To replace Reilly in Norwich, the pope named Auxiliary Bishop Daniel Anthony Hart of the Archdiocese of Boston.
-During his eight-year tenure, Hart raised over $15 million through his "Response of Faith Campaign" in 1998 for the support and maintenance of diocesan services.
+In 1975, Pope Paul VI appointed Daniel Reilly of the Diocese of Providence as the third bishop of Norwich.
+He served in Norwich for 19 years before Pope John Paul II named him bishop of the Diocese of Worcester in 1994.
+To replace Reilly in Norwich, the pope named Auxiliary Bishop Daniel Anthony Hart of Boston.
+During his eight-year tenure, Hart helped raise over $15 million through his "Response of Faith Campaign" in 1998 for the support and maintenance of diocesan services.
 He also expanded the diocesan Catholic Charities.
-Hart retired in 2002.